 Trading EOS in Your Country

 If you’re in the UK, you have a variety of different options when it comes to buying EOS.
 The main exchange used typically in the UK for buying EOS is eToro.
 Since eToro is regulated by the FCA, the confidence level around the exchange is fairly significant as far as safety and security go.
 If looking to maintain a buy position on EOS while in the UK, Binance is an excellent option.

-Additionally, there are no restrictions to buying EOS on Binance if you’re from the UK.
+Additionally, there are no restrictions to trading EOS on Binance if you’re from the UK.
 The process is still the same, and the verification materials do not change.
 You don’t need verification documentation unless you’re looking to acquire institutional amounts of crypto on Binance.

 If you’re in the US, you have 2 very solid options when it comes to purchasing EOS.
 Both eToro and Binance are supported exchanges within the United States, open to all investor classifications.
 The main difference between the two is the financial products offered as well as the verification process.

 If you’re looking to buy EOS from eToro through contracts for difference, you’ll need a fully verified/registered eToro investor profile account which can take a few days to process.
 However, as a result you’re awarded margin, additional financial products, and social trading ability.

 Binance is also an option; while you don’t have ability for margin or additional financial products to trade and buy EOS, you do not need a verification process and can purchase the asset near instantly upon deposit.

 eToro and Binance are two optimal exchanges where you can purchase EOS if you’re located in Australia.
 Australian residents can also use Plus500 as a valid exchange to purchase EOS in the form of CFDs – in this case you’re never actually purchasing the EOS asset, rather only purchasing contracts that grant you exposure in terms of price.